 Here are 6 signs that you should be paying attention to:

 - You feel lost.
-Have you had the classic nightmare that you arrive at class, only to find that you’ve not read a single page of the textbook and it is final exam day?
+Have you experienced the classic nightmare that you arrive at class, only to find that you’ve not read a single page of the textbook and it is final exam day?
 This should not be your experience with work during waking hours.
 If every task or project leaves you feeling unprepared, take note: selection errors do occur.
-Sometimes that “next step” in your career or organization, has been the wrong step.
+Sometimes that “next step” in your career, has been the wrong step.

 - You are in avoidance mode.
 Be honest with yourself — the process of going to work is absolutely excruciating.
 If you had your druthers, you would never set foot in the office again.
 If you’ve tried to make things work and you still can’t envision a future for yourself in your current role, you have a serious problem.

 - Your strengths aren’t being utilized.
 Ultimately our work should align with our strengths.
 If this is not the case, it’s time to start exploring other options.
 If you feel that your weaknesses have taken center stage, it’s unlikely you’ll stay energized for the long haul.
 Have a conversation with your supervisor now — and don’t wait.

 - You feel disconnected.
 Does it feel as if everyone else is on one page and you are on another?
 Whether you work in customer service, sales or consulting — if it feels as if you are not aligning with the vision of the organization, the person-job match may be off.
-If you see yourself as an island (and everyone is speaking an entirely different “language”), it may be time to explore moving on.
+If you see yourself as a lonely island (and everyone is speaking an entirely different “language”), it may be time to explore moving on.

 - You can’t seem to complete anything.
 Everything seems pointless and your level of motivation is at an all-time low.
 Are you dealing with looming deadlines with a blank screen continually staring back at you?
 Have you simply stopped caring?
 These are telling signs.